gtlsgamr/htxyz/content/home.md

 I am Hitarth, Welcome to my personal webspace.

-This is a place where I plan to share everything thatI find interesting, amusing, helpful or worth sharing.
+This is a place where I plan to share everything that I find interesting, amusing, helpful or worth sharing.
 You can find me hanging around over at [~tildevarsh](https://tildevarsh.in).
 <!-- homepagepointer -->